opendao-protocols/cashbox/README.md

   Returns the balance of the Stock Token.

-` function stockTokenDAIValuation() internal view returns(uint256)`
+` function stockTokenCashValuation() internal view returns(uint256)`

- Returns the Value held in the contract.
+ Returns the Value held in the contract in Cash .

- `function poolTokenTotalSupply()`

-Returns Total Supply of Pool tokens

- `function getUpdatedPoolRate() internal returns (uint256 poolrate)`
+ `function updatedPoolRate() internal returns (uint256 poolrate)`

- Returns the value of the Pool token in respect to the ERC20 token.
+ Updates the value of the Pool token in respect to the ERC20 token.

- `function mintPoolToken(uint256 inputDAIAmount) external`
+ `function mintPoolToken(uint256 inputCashAmount) external`

  Mints pool tokens if the Upper Cap is not reached, based on the value held in the smart contract.